 You can barely see the light fixture here, but I was immediately drawn in.
 After frantically reading through the comments I learned that they used 100 light bulbs attached to some sort of pipe (they made it themselves and weren’t interested in sharing the actual how-to, so details were very vague) and only 10 of the lights actually lit up.
 I showed the photo to Corey and he was just as smitten with the idea as I was, so we started brainstorming.

-You’ll have to wait until next week to see the full reveal (and the complete tutorial – you know Corey and I don’t mind sharing our secrets!), but for now let’s chat about light fixtures.
-Do you guys have as hard of a time as I do finding ones you love?
+Do y’all have as hard of a time as I do finding ones you love?
 Anyone ever just said “screw it” and made your own light?